riza-io/mcp-go/README.md

 }
 ```

-This example can be compiled and wired up to Claude Desktop (or any other MCP client).
+You can compile this example and wire it up to Claude Desktop (or any other MCP client).

 ```json
 {